 Best Budget Fishing Rod for Spinning

 If you’re just getting into fishing or you don’t have the money to buy a top-of-the-line professional series fishing rod, the Okuma Celilo Graphite is a good compromise.
 The graphite construction delivers performance that references the feel of the more expensive St. Croix Legend Extreme.
 The rods definitely do not feel exactly the same, but the durability and sensitivity of the graphite is close enough that most beginning fishermen won’t notice the difference.
 If you’ve never used a really expensive rod before, then you won’t be missing anything.

 Overall, the Celilo is well prepared to handle almost any freshwater fishing situation.
 For the money, it’s the best fishing rod for someone who needs functionality, the feel and sensitivity of graphite, and a go-anywhere package that is inexpensive.
 Beyond that, it’s the perfect “stepping stone” fishing rod for a beginner fishermen who is starting to experience the advantages of a quality rod.

 Best Fly Fishing Rod

-The Sage Circa Fly Rod 589-4 is different from most of the fly rods currently available.
-Instead of focusing on speed and stiffness, the Circa is designed for slow to moderate action.
+The Sage Fly Rod is different from most of the fly rods currently available.
+Instead of focusing on speed and stiffness, this rod is designed for slow to moderate action.
 It’s the perfect all-around trout fishing rod.
 The expensive price is completely justified.
 You forget about the price as soon as you feel the rod working a stream in your hands.

-Gore-Tex layered Pro Shell fabric construction keeps the weight very low and the rod delicately responsive.
-Precision is completely unmatched and the utility of the Circa is unbeatable.
+The high quality construction keeps the weight very low and the rod delicately responsive.
+Precision is completely unmatched and the utility of this brand is unbeatable.
 It handles a variety of combinations and rigs and always goes where you point it.
 While expensive, it is exactly what you would expect to get from one of the best fishing rods.

 Best Budget Fly Fishing Rod